-c.
+d.
 Parking Materials.
 The parking surface may be concrete, asphalt, decomposed granite, bricks, or pavers, including pervious materials but not including grass or soil not contained within a paver or other structure.

-d.
-Garage doors shall be located on the side or rear of buildings.
+e.
+Every garage shall have a door.
+Garage doors shall be located on the side or rear of a building.
 The Planning Board may issue a waiver for this requirement when site conditions make it infeasible to achieve.